alttch/bma-info/eva4/ecmui/common.rst

 Deleting resources/items
 ========================

-Certain tables, such as items and services, allow destroying resources.
+Certain tables, such as items and services, allow to destroy resources.

 .. figure:: ss/delete.png
     :scale: 30%